Pranav-Jannu/Zerodha-Trade-Analytics-Dashboard/README.md

 - **Active Trades**: Tracking positions for each symbol, including costs and quantities.
 - **Cumulative PnL**: Cumulative profit and loss from realized trades.

+Note: The data included in this repository has been multiplied by a random factor to protect the privacy of the individuals involved

 ## Project Structure

 - **`tradebook_builder.py`**: This script builds the initial tradebook DataFrame from your trading data.